graycoreio/daffodil/libs/design/switch/README.md

 ## Overview
 Switches provide a way to toggle between two states with a visual indicator of the current state.
 A label can be positioned on the left, right, top, or bottom of the switch.
 The switch can be set to a disabled state, display a loading indicator, or show a custom error message.

+<design-land-example-viewer-container example="basic-switch"></design-land-example-viewer-container>

 ## Usage

 ### Within a standalone component
-To use a switch in a standalone component, import `DAFF_SWITCH_COMPONENTS` directly into your custom component:
+To use switch, import `DAFF_SWITCH_COMPONENTS` directly into your custom component:

 ```ts
 import { DAFF_SWITCH_COMPONENTS } from '@daffodil/design/switch';